onefangg/tp/docs/DeveloperGuide.md

       date and time format.
 2) Editing should not be allowed for the completion of the order.
 It should be done with the use of mark or unmark orders instead.
 3) The person's details cannot be edited through this command.
-Only the phone number can be edited in here as it is what links the order to the person.
+Only the phone number can be edited in here.

 ### \[Proposed\] Data archiving